Walthzer/MageArenaModTemplate/README.md

  - `.csproj` Tells `dotnet` how to build your mod and what reference/libraries to use.
  - `Plugin.cs` Primary code of your plugin.
 Its preloaded with the some of the minium code you need in.
 Read the comments in this file and edit it.
  	- `namespace ModTemplate;` is not set by `setup.bat`, change this manually to something Short and recognisable.
- 	- `MyGUID`and `PluginName` are set by `setup.bat`.
-You can change them if they are not to your liking.
+ 	- `MyGUID`and `PluginName` are also not set by `setup.bat`.
+Change this to fit the formatting described by the comments.
 	- `VersionString` is updated on every build by `build.bat`, leave it and only change the version inside of `settings.bat`